Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

 \subsection{Frequency-duration distribution: short drought events occur much more often than longer ones}

 A cumulative frequency-duration distribution shows how often \ac{VRE} droughts that lasted at least a certain duration occurred on average per year in the investigated data.
-Figure~\ref{fig:frequency_3d_DE_ES_CP_4_techs} illustrates these distributions across all investigated relative thresholds for Germany and Spain, as examples of central and southern European countries with different wind and solar energy resources, and for the European copperplate scenario.
+Figure~\ref{fig:figure_2} illustrates these distributions across all investigated relative thresholds for selected regions.
 For a given threshold, the frequencies of all events that are at least as long as a given duration are shown in ascending order on the vertical axis.
-For instance, at a relative threshold $\tau = 0.75$, Germany experienced on average 9.8 onshore wind droughts lasting at least 48~hours (two days), 5.2 lasting at least 168~hours (one week), and 3.1 lasting at least 336~hours (two weeks) per year.
-Note that the duration axis in Figure~\ref{fig:frequency_3d_DE_ES_CP_4_techs} is truncated at 360 hours, so it focuses on the occurrence of shorter-duration events.
+For instance, at a relative threshold $\tau_{0.75}$, Germany experienced on average 9.8 onshore wind droughts lasting at least 48~hours (two days), 5.2 lasting at least 168~hours (one week), and 3.1 lasting at least 336~hours (two weeks) per year.
+For comparability, Figure~\ref{fig:figure_2} uses the same frequency-axis range across all technologies and regions.
+Figure~\ref{fig:figure_SI7} focuses on on- and offshore wind droughts using an adjusted frequency-axis range.
+Also note that the duration axis in Figure~\ref{fig:figure_2} is truncated at 360 hours, so it focuses on the occurrence of shorter-duration events.
 These are particularly relevant for the operation of shorter-duration flexibility options in the power sector, e.g.,~battery or hydro reservoir storage.
-Longer-lasting drought exceeding 360 hours, which may drive the need for long-duration electricity storage or other firm low-carbon technologies, are not visible.
-The following sections focus more on such extreme periods.
+Figure~\ref{fig:figure_SI8} shows longer-lasting drought exceeding 360 hours to up to one full year, which may drive the need for long-duration electricity storage or other firm low-carbon technologies.
+Additionally, the following sections analyze such extreme periods in depth.